Infant Safe Haven Laws - Iowa

 Unless the parent or other person relinquishing physical custody of a newborn infant clearly expresses an intent to return to again assume physical custody of the newborn infant, an individual on duty at the facility at which physical custody of the newborn infant was relinquished or a first responder to whom physical custody of the newborn infant was relinquished shall take physical custody of the newborn infant.

-The individual on duty or first responder may request the parent or other person to provide the name of the parent or parents and information on the medical history of the newborn infant and the newborn infant's parent or parents.
-The individual on duty or first responder may perform reasonable acts necessary to protect the physical health or safety of the newborn infant.
+The individual who takes physical custody of the newborn infant may request the parent or other person to provide the name of the parent or parents and information on the medical history of the newborn infant and the newborn infant's parent or parents.
+The individual who takes physical custody of the newborn infant may perform reasonable acts necessary to protect the physical health or safety of the newborn infant.

 If the physical custody of a newborn infant is relinquished to a first responder, the first responder shall transport the newborn infant to the nearest institutional health facility.
 The first responder shall provide any parental identification or medical history information to the institutional health facility.